On the first cohomology of automorphism groups of graph groups: Virtual indicability

-\begin{proposition} Let $\Gamma$ be a connected tree.
-Then $\Gamma$ satisfies the hypotheses of Theorem \ref{thm-indic2} if and only if there is a vertex $w$ whose distance to each leaf of $\Gamma$ is at least 3. \end{proposition} \begin{proof} Observe that for any vertex $w$ there is some $v\neq w$ with $v\leq w$ if and only if $d(v,w) \in \{1,2\}$ and $v$ is a leaf.
+\item[iii)] there is a vertex $w$ whose distance to each leaf of $\Gamma$ is at least 3. \end{itemize} \end{proposition} \begin{proof} Observe that for any vertex $w$ there is some $v\neq w$ with $v\leq w$ if and only if $d(v,w) \in \{1,2\}$ and $v$ is a leaf.
 Therefore the existence of a minimal vertex $w$ is equivalent to the existence of a vertex at distance at least 3 to each leaf.
 Moreover, if the distance from a vertex $w$ to each leaf is at least 3, then $\Gamma-\st(w)$ is disconnected. \end{proof}